 Grilled Salmon with Singapore Cucumber Relish

 This is a great way to liven up grilled salmon.
 The layers of flavor really comes through with this dish.
-I happen to be a huge fan of sambal and will actually add more than the recipe calls for.
-However, if you aren't as excited about spicy food, then reduce the amount to suit your taste buds.
-Serve with rice or grilled vegetables for a perfect, satisfying meal.
+I happen to be a huge fan of sambal, and will actually add more than the recipe calls for.
+However, if you aren't as excited about spicy food, then reduce the amount to suit your tastes.
+Serve this grilled salmon with rice or grilled vegetables for a perfect, satisfying meal.

 - 4 salmon steaks or fillets (about 6-ounces each)